Carrying Your Love with Me (song): Music video

-The music video was directed by Christopher Cain, and premiered on CMT on May 26, 1997 as its "Hot Shot Video of the Week".
+The music video was directed by Christopher Cain, and premiered on CMT on May 26, 1997, as its "Hot Shot Video of the Week".
 The video begins in black-and-white, where Strait walks into an empty auditorium, with an old leather bag at his side.
 The scene switches from black-and-white to color, Strait puts the leather bag down, looks directly into the camera, and began to sing.
 The video has scenes that relate to the lyrics of the song and keeps with the context of Strait being away from home and missing his significant other.
 The scenes include Strait walking along a highway, hitching a ride with a truck driver, standing in the rain, and missing his significant other back home as a couple on a motorcycle ride by and it shows the clouds, the waters, and the sun, and it shows Strait walking with a truck, during the instrumental break, he drives the truck into the water, and shows him walking down the road, The video ends with Strait picking up the leather bag from the beginning of the video, and leaving an empty auditorium, as the scene switched back to black-and-white.
 The singer joined Vevo on May 11, 2009.

 Significance

 "Carrying Your Love with Me" contributed to the overall success of Strait's album of the same name.
 It was Strait's 21st release with record company MCA Nashville.
-At the time the singer had with the label for 15 years.
-Although many critics argue that the track was nothing new from the country music alum, it was still a success.
+At the time the singer had been with the label for 15 years.
+Although many critics argue that the track was nothing new from the country music album, it was still a success.
 Many reviewers stated that during a time of pop country and big revenue stars such as Shania Twain and Garth Brooks, Strait along with his album (and song) "Carrying Your Love with Me" kept country music relevant.
 In April 1998 on All Things Considered, Jacki Lyden and country music DJ Tom Rivers discussed the appeal of country music.
 Using the track as an example, Rivers stated that country music is relatable because it speaks of common occurrences such as heartache and missing loved ones.
 The two deejays specifically mention the track "Carrying Your Love with Me" and use it as an ideal example.

-In July 2022, the song regained popularity through singer David Morris in his song "Carrying Your Love", a country rap song which contains an altered sample of the chorus.
+In July 2022, the song regained popularity through singer David Morris in his song "Carrying Your Love".
+It is a country rap song that contains an altered sample of the chorus, which was produced by Robert Deahl, professionally known as KayohBeats.
 This song went viral on TikTok that month.